 They will cost relatively little to implement, yet prove hugely rewarding for a public which has long been expected to bear the cost of myriad land practices without seeing maximal benefits in return.
-With the shadow of the pandemic still looming in our consciousness, a renaissance of public passion for nature, and a new government in power, the time for comprehensive access reform has come.
-On the 75th anniversary of the The National Parks and Access to the Countryside Act, Labour has a historic opportunity to finish the job it triumphantly began in 1949, leaving a powerful and positive legacy for generations to come.
+With the shadow of the pandemic still looming in our consciousness, a renaissance of public passion for nature - and a new government in power - the time for comprehensive access reform has come.
+As part of its commitment to reimagine the landmark National Parks and Access to the Countryside Act, announced in celebration of its 75th anniversary, Labour has a historic opportunity to finish the job it triumphantly began in 1949, leaving a powerful and positive legacy for generations to come.